 So how then should a company go about devising a selection matrix that achieves its main goal of fairly identifying the roles to be made redundant while also avoiding exposing the employer to potential claims of unfair targeting?
-The fundamental requirement is that any criteria used be objective and evidence-based.
+The fundamental requirement is that any criteria used should be objective and evidence-based.

 One useful guideline is that competencies should be as specific as possible.
 For example, “attitude” would be a weak criterion to use as it is ambiguous.
 Qualifications, in contrast, allow a universally clear interpretation.
-A company might rank a Ph.D. ahead of a Masters, a Masters ahead of a Degree and a Degree ahead of a Diploma.
+A company might rank a PhD ahead of a Masters, a Masters ahead of a Degree and a Degree ahead of a Diploma.
 If points were awarded to the highest qualification achieved then a natural ranking of individuals would emerge.
-However it would be too restrictive to use qualifications as the sole criterion.
-For example imagine if a group of engineers all had the same Masters level qualification.
-Obviously some other criteria would be needed for the selection matrix.
+However, it would be too restrictive to use qualifications as the sole criterion.
+For example, imagine if a group of engineers all had the same Masters level qualification.
+Obviously, some other criteria would be needed for the selection matrix.

 If the employer has a performance appraisal system then elements of that might be usable in devising the selection matrix.
 As with the above “attitude” example though care is necessary here as performance appraisal systems can include performance criteria that, while legitimate for the purpose of performance appraisal, are too nebulous for a selection matrix.
 “Initiative” is a good example.
 A manager and their team members can have a shared understanding of what initiative means in the context of performance but “initiative” as a criterion for a selection matrix is arguably too vague.

 Even if an employer has defined clear and numerically based selection criteria they might still be dangerous.
 For example, employers cannot use an element of performance as a criterion unless there is a pre-existing record of how the employees have performed.
-Sales is an example – where there might be pre-existing sales figures for the different employees.
+Sales is an example – where there might be pre-existing sales figures for different employees.

 As with performance appraisal systems, employers may wish to weight different elements of the matrix differently, for example adding more weight to sales performance than to qualifications.
 Such weighting is allowable and may be a valuable mechanism to allow the employer to objectively identify in a nuanced way the relative contributions of different employees.
-But the simpler the better with any such weighting so as to ensure less headaches for the EAT in any future potential examination of the employer’s redundancy procedure.
+But the simpler the better with any such weighting so as to ensure fewer headaches for the EAT in any future potential examination of the employer’s redundancy procedure.

-Obviously the criteria used in the matrix cannot include any measure that is discriminatory, for example, absences due to disability or pregnancy.
+Obviously, the criteria used in the matrix cannot include any measure that is discriminatory, for example, absences due to disability or pregnancy.
 But even here care is needed to avoid any claim of discrimination.
 It would be wise to not include any absence-based criteria unless there are no others that can be used.
 And, if sickness is to be used, employers need to be careful that an employee thereby affected cannot say that the “sickness” is actually due to some manner of disability.
 So it is not sufficient for employers to avoid the standard areas such as gender, age, race, etc. as grounds for redundancy.